Skip to content

 Add compliance info Open app → Compliance tab

-Link server to app (from asset) Open asset → Assignments tab → Add Assignment
+Link server to app (from asset) Open asset → Assignments tab → Add assignment

-View connections IT Operations → Connection Map
+View connection map IT Landscape → Connection Map

-Configure dropdowns IT Operations → Settings
+Configure dropdowns IT Landscape → Settings

 You're ready